logan169/Multicolored-tea-pot-render-UI/README.md

 ![result1](/static/teapot1.png)

 ### Comments
-Had lot of issue settings up maya to work with the tools, I ended up having some segmentation fault erros while trying to run arnold renderer script in a maya.standalone context except for two times where it did works.
+Had lot of issue settings up maya to work with the tools, I ended up having some segmentation fault errors while trying to run arnold renderer script in a maya.standalone context except for two times where it did works.
 There is something I've probably missed I think, because I've test the  code directly in maya and I was able to get rendered pictures/log file...